top of page

 There are stringent guidelines in place which the plant is required to meet, prior to LPSC releasing water to the community.
 The tests are conducted regularly to ensure no unsafe water reaches the community.

-Why are you constructing a pipeline from Quirindi to join the Werris Creek treated pipeline?
+Why did Council construct a pipeline from Quirindi to join the Werris Creek treated pipeline?

 Why did you replace the pipe from Quipolly Dam to Werris Creek and build a new treatment plant at Quipolly Dam?

-The current pipe that runs from the dam carries raw untreated water to Werris Creek to be treated and was built at the start of the last century.
-The current treatment plant at Werris Creek was built in the 1930s and despite upgrades it has reached its used by date.
+The pipe previously ran from Quipolly Dam carried raw, untreated water to Werris Creek to be treated and was built at the start of the last century.
+The treatment plant at Werris Creek was built in the 1930s and despite upgrades it had reached its used by date.

 Where is the funding coming from?